-Cattie-brie seemed to lighten up at the fact that they could stay awhile, and the entire group of dwarves behind her 'father' cheered out their happiness.
-Soon the lot of them was off trying to find a good drink, and Cattie-brie and Wulfgar took up conversation somewhere near a fountain.
+Catti-brie seemed to lighten up at the fact that they could stay awhile, and the entire group of dwarves behind her 'father' cheered out their happiness.
+Soon the lot of them were off trying to find a good drink, and Catti-brie and Wulfgar took up conversation somewhere near the fountain.

-"Well, that was surprising," Ahnnie remarked.
-"But at least they didn't see Drizzt yet..."
+"Well, that was surprising," Ahnnie remarked when she was done.
+"But at least they didn't notice Drizzt yet..."

-"Don't you find it strange that Cattie-brie is a human too?"
+"Don't you find it strange that Catti-brie is a human too?"
 Simon asked.
-"I mean, no one even asked..."
+"I mean, no one even asked."

 "What?"
 Ahnnie asked him.

 "Nothing," he said, and wondered why he seemed to have taken such an interest in the dwarf's spirited young daughter.

 ** Ellingboe is a Scandinavian last name.
 I chose it because it somewhat resembes the word 'Elk' and because the barbarian names sound Scandinavian.